 To really get to know the history of Florida, we recommend a visit to the Museum of Florida History in Tallahassee.
 With awesome artifacts and interactive displays, it’s a fun place for everyone to learn the story of the 27th state of the United States.

-We’ve been to a lot of museums and they’ve been all over the world, but this is seriously one of the coolest museums I’ve ever been to.
+We’ve been to a lot of museums and they’ve been all over the world, but this is seriously one of the coolest museums we’ve ever been to.
 Unless you’re really a history buff, it’s hard to keep the attention of the average person in a museum.
 Yes, there are interesting things to see and read about.
 But how often to do you get to touch or play with these interesting things?

-That’s what I loved about MFH.
+That’s what we loved about MFH.
 So many of their displays aren’t behind glass, and kids (and adults) are encouraged to pick things up, push buttons, and twist and turn things.
 Another really cool feature is their audio system.
 As you’re walking through their exhibits, you hear different things that are associated with what you’re looking at.
 For example, when walking through the “Spanish Exploration” exhibit, you’re walking along a dock that leads to a replica of a Spanish ship.
 The whole time you’re hearing clinking and clanking, people talking, and typical sounds that you would hear at a dock.
-It’s details like that that really impressed me about MFH.
+It’s details like that that really impressed us about MFH.

-I should also mention that admission to MFH is free (although they do appreciate donations) and is conveniently located near the Florida State University campus and the new and old capital buildings.
+We should also mention that admission to MFH is free (although they do appreciate donations) and is conveniently located near the Florida State University campus and the new and old capital buildings.
 There are two parking garages nearby, as well as street parking.
 We recommend parking at a garage because street parking is difficult to find.

 We highly recommend a visit to the Museum of Florida History because it does an excellent job of telling the history and culture of Florida and it’s people in a fun way that everyone can enjoy.